SexVar/Section-V/README.md

 Whitmire, E. D. (1920).
 A study of sex differences in 1340 unselected children (master’s thesis).
 Stanford University, Stanford, CA.

 Woody, C. (1931).
 The arithmetical backgrounds of young children. _The Journal of Educational Research_, _24_(3), 188-201.

-Zhou, Y., Fan, X., Wei, X., & Tai, R. H. (2017).
-Gender gap among high achievers in math and implications for STEM pipeline. _The Asia-Pacific Education Researcher_, _26_(5), 259-269.

-Zuze, T. L. & Reddy, V. (2016).
-What has variability got to do with it?
-Explaining gender achievement gaps among African primary school students. _AfricaGrowth Agenda_, _13_(2), 14-19.